 The Naked Onion has a menu with stuff on it, but you'd be remiss if you didn't order at least one Banh Mi.
 Seriously, the Banh Mi is amazing at the Naked Onion.
 Order it, eat it, love it.

 The Black Sheep, and their huge sandwiches, are legendary in these here parts.
-Alton Brown stopped at the Black Sheep on his whirlwind tour of the RVA: "They’re know for their sandwiches so large they call them battleships (I split one sandwich with four people).
-I ordered the USS Roanoke: Sliced turkey rolled around sliced provolone. griddled and then topped with crispy procuitto, arugula, peppadew peppers and a mixed fruit mostarda on a toasted french baguette."
+Alton Brown stopped at the Black Sheep on his whirlwind tour of the RVA: "They’re known for their sandwiches so large they call them battleships (I split one sandwich with four people).
+I ordered the USS Roanoke: Sliced turkey rolled around sliced provolone. griddled and then topped with crispy prosciutto, arugula, peppadew peppers and a mixed fruit mostarda on a toasted french baguette."

 In the interest of full disclosure: Lucy's is one block from our office and we have eaten an HRT every single time have eaten there.
 That said, get yourself an HRT at Lucy's.
-This sandwich with ouse roasted turkey breast on toasted ciabatta, avocado, house pickled red onion slaw and spicy mayo tastes like the beautiful baby of a club sandwich and a banh mi.
+This sandwich with house roasted turkey breast on toasted ciabatta, avocado, house pickled red onion slaw and spicy mayo tastes like the beautiful baby of a club sandwich and a banh mi.